Skip Navigation

 5. Send a handwritten note

-Now, admittedly, many times, the reason you don’t hear back right away is because most people don’t like to give out bad news, and thus avoid it for as long as possible.
+Now, admittedly, many times, you don’t hear back right away because most people don’t like to give out bad news and thus avoid it for as long as possible.
 That being said, it is just as likely that they got swamped and have fallen behind slightly.
 Err on the side of positivity.

 And finally, even if you aren’t the right candidate for this role, adding that wow factor can be incredibly valuable down the line, and following up is one way you can stand out from the pack.